Fred Warner (American football): 2020 season

-Warner was placed on the COVID-19 reserved list by the team on August 31, 2020, before he was activated on September 9, 2020.
+On August 31, 2020, Warner was placed on the COVID-19 reserved list by the team, before he was activated on September 9.

 In Week 3 against the New York Giants, Warner recorded his first interception of the season during the 36–9 win.
 In Week 16, Warner racked up 14 tackles, three passes defended, a forced fumble and a fumble recovery in a 20–12 win over the Arizona Cardinals, earning NFC Defensive Player of the Week.

-In Week 17 against the Seattle Seahawks, Warner led the team with 10 tackles and recorded his first sack of the season on Russell Wilson during the 26–23 loss.
-The season culminated in Warner earning his first Pro Bowl selection, and first ever honor as AP First-team All-Pro.
+In Week 17 against the Seahawks, Warner led the team with 10 tackles and recorded his first sack of the season on Russell Wilson during the 26–23 loss.
+Warner totaled one sack, 125 total tackles, two interceptions, six passes defended, and one forced fumble in 16 games and starts.
+The season culminated in Warner earning his first Pro Bowl selection, and first ever honor as Associated Press First-team All-Pro.
+He was ranked 21st by his fellow players on the NFL Top 100 Players of 2021.

 2021 season

 On July 21, 2021, Warner signed a record-breaking five-year extension with the 49ers worth $95 million along with $40.5 million guaranteed.
+In the 2021 season, Warner appeared in and started 16 regular season games and three postseason games.
+He had .5 sacks, 137 total tackles, four passes defended, and one forced fumble.
+He was ranked 47th by his fellow players on the NFL Top 100 Players of 2022.